dseekatz/DroidSLAM/README.md

 **IMPORTANT:** Running this script will result in the download of ~300GB of Android APK files and may take *several* hours.

 ## Partitioning the datasets
-For reproducing out experiments, a set of 5 different partitions has been provided in the partitions directory.
+For reproducing our experiments, a set of 5 different partitions has been provided in the partitions directory.
 Each partition has a 70/30 split between training and testing data.
 If you would like to create your own partitions, see the partition.sh script.

 ## Running the experiments
 TODO